Founder and Chair

 Hometown: Riverdale, Georgia

-Best advice recieved: From Marion Christopher Pugh: “Your job is not to save the world.
+Best advice received: From Marion Christopher Pugh: “Your job is not to save the world.
 You’re only here to give it a choice.”

 Toughest challenge: Going to seminary in a pandemic while leading the Georgia NAACP during a summer of uprisings